CLUB ICE & FREESTYLE RULES for SKATERS

 All San Antonio Figure Skating Club (“SAFSC”) members are expected to follow proper skating etiquette.
 The rules are for the safety of skaters and coaches, so please take them seriously.
 Current SAFSC rules are as follows:

-1. All Skaters must purchase and pay the appropriate Club Ice Session Fee on the SAFSC Entryeeze Member website or app (under the Contract Ice) prior to stepping on the Ice for that session.
+1) All Skaters should purchase and pay the appropriate Club Ice Session Fee on the SAFSC Entryeeze Member website (under the Contract Ice Tab) prior to stepping on the Ice for that session.
 If a Skater steps onto the Club Ice session without paying, the Skater’s Entryeeze account will be assessed the single session fee plus a $5.00 late fee.

 A) Any skater may have his or her music played during a club ice session.
 If there are several skaters that want to play their music, put your music request in the queue.